getify/foi-lang/formalization-work/Foi-Specification.md

 Foi provides four operator-shape transforms on function values: prime `'` (reverse), mountain `/\` (curry), valley `\/` (uncurry), and the primed-inverse forms of each.
 All four are postfix operators on the function value's grammar position (Syntactic-Grammar `PostfixCallTail` at §7).
 All four can also appear as operator-as-function (`(/\)`, `(\/)`, `(/\')`, `(\/')`, `(')`); see §3.13.

+**A transform is canonical per source.** Each transform is a function of the value it transforms and captures nothing else, so a given source yields one transformed value: `f' ?= f'` is `true`, and `f/\ ?= f/\` is `true`.
+Whether a runtime derives that value eagerly or mints it on first demand is not observable.
+Function-value identity is specified at §6.1.5.6.

 #### §3.12.1 Reverse: `f'`

 The prime operator `'` produces a function value that reverses its argument order at call time: